-The resulting velocity field $\u$ is heterogeneous and organized in channels of high and fluctuating velocity and zones of stagnation.
+The resulting velocity field $\u$ is heterogeneous and organized into channels of high and fluctuating velocity and zones of stagnation.
 Figure~\ref{fig0}(c) shows the logarithm of $u_r= u/\langle u\rangle$ with $u = \lVert \u\rVert$ and $\langle \cdot \rangle$ the average.
-The color-map is such that blue (red) regions are associated to velocity magnitude below (above) its average value (gray).
-In order to visualize the transport properties within the medium we track the displacement of point-particles along the streamlines, as shown in Figure~\ref{fig0}(d) where for each trajectory the color denotes its own initial vertical location, separated in three regions.
+The color-map is such that blue (red) regions are associated with velocity magnitude below (above) its average value (gray).
+In order to visualize the transport properties within the medium we track the displacement of point particles along the streamlines, as shown in Figure~\ref{fig0}(d) where for each trajectory the color denotes its own initial vertical location, separated in three regions.

 Figure~\ref{fig1} shows the pore throat size distribution (left) and the distribution of the low velocities (right).
-The results indicate a related power law distribution in the low range of pore throat size $f_{\lambda}\sim\lambda^{-\beta}$ and low velocities $f_{u_{r}}\sim u_r^{-\beta/2}$, with $\beta = 0.166$.
+The results reproduce a related power law distribution in the low range of pore throat size $f_{\lambda}\sim\lambda^{-\beta}$ and low velocities $f_{u_{r}}\sim u_r^{-\beta/2}$, with $\beta = 0.166$.
 The exponents are within the 95\% confidence interval of the analytic theory of \citep{deAnnaPRF2017}.